merklefruit/SaaS4Devs/README.md

 Here's a short list of some Micro-SaaS companies bootstrapped and run by a single person:

+### Reflecting on 2 years Bootstrapping (by [Pierre de Wulf](https://twitter.com/PierreDeWulf))

+In July 2018 I quit my job and tried to build a profitable SaaS with a friend of mine.
+And we failed, hard. $600 MRR after 1 year.

+We tried again and had a bit more luck: $7,8k MRR within 1 year.
+Here's what I wish I knew when I began:

+1. This thing takes time: Bootstrapping a SaaS is long.
+Most of the time, when you look behind you'll find: years of building an audience, several failed attempts and consistency.
+2. If you need 30 emails to sell a 30$/month product, the problem isn't in your emails.
+If you're in this situation you should ask yourself: can you increase your price?
+Is your audience the right one?
+Is your product the right one?
+3. Talk to your users early: One easy way to do it is by offering 10x what your free plan offers to people willing to spend 15 minutes on the phone with you.
+You'll get feedback from people who really want to use your product.
+We did it and it had amazing results.
+4. For every customer giving your feedback, assume that 10 others felt the same way but didn't care enough to tell you.
+"3" is a number I like.
+We start thinking about implementing a feature every time 3 users ask for the same or similar thing.
+5. If you can't have feedback, look out for clues.
+There are clues that you're doing something right.
+For example: people are angry when your product doesn't wok, people say that your product is too expensive but pay anyway.
+There are also clues that you're doing something wrong.
+For example: you had a 3 days down-time and nobody bat an eye, you have less than 1% conversion rate on your landing page, people love to talk with you but never pay you.
+6. When starting, focus on what matters, don't waste your time on futile things.
+For us, this meant to stop focusing on the product name, logo, domain name, or the color of a button.
+And start focusing on a clean landing page, better copywriting, getting feedback from users.
+7. Once you've found an acquisition channel that works, go all-in.
+You should really try to master one sales channel before choosing another one.
+Stick with what works in the beginning.
+8. Offer top-notch support: It's surprisingly easy to out-do your competition's support.
+You must reply to all emails in less than 30 minutes, have an in-app chat, be friendly, etc. Does it scale?
+No. Will you lose a bit of focus?
+Yes.
+But in my opinion, it's worth it.
+Many people were delighted about how fast we answered support tickets, even if we didn't solve the problem right away.
+9. Rate limit your payment endpoints.
+This is to prevent hackers trying out stolen credit cards in bulk.
+10. Apply to those new bootstrapper-friendly funds.
+These work differently from venture capitalists and in many ways they can be beneficial without the stress.

 ### Jason Kester of [S3Stats](https://www.s3stat.com) and [Twiddla](https://www.twiddla.com/)

 "I run S3stat and Twiddla by myself and they combine to bring in a nice living.